cms-tau-pog/TauFW/docs/CMSDAS2020/prep_stat_inference.md

 The categories are summarized as a python dictionary with the considered final states as key.
 Currently, only &mu;&tau;<sub>h</sub> is implemented, but you can easily extend to e&mu;.

-To each final state - in CombineHarvester syntax considered as `CHANNEL` - a list of category tuples is assigned, which contain the `BIN` number of the as the first element, and the category name as the second.
+To each final state - in CombineHarvester syntax considered as `CHANNEL` - a list of category tuples is assigned, which contain the `BINID` number of the category as the first element, and the category name as the second.
 In CombineHarvester syntax, categories are considered as `BIN`.

 After that, the data - called `Observation` in CombineHarvester - and  and the expected processes are added formally to the CombineHarvester instance: